sydney-machine-learning/autoencoders_remotesensing/README.md

 ## Preparing Dataset
 This framework is applied to three different data types, including are in `/datasets/main_dataset/*.zip` folder or can be download from the source attached below.

-A small dataset also included in the `datasets/sample_dataset.zip` folder.
+A small dataset is also included in the `datasets/sample_dataset.zip` folder.

 1. Landsat-8
 [download here](https://www.usgs.gov/landsat-missions/landsat-data-access)